wwng2333/beszel-docs/en/guide/security.md

 The agent's SSH server is configured to accept connections using this key only.
 It does not provide a pseudo-terminal or accept input, so it's impossible to execute commands on the agent even if your private key is compromised.

+## Reporting a Vulnerability

+If you find a vulnerability in the latest version, please [submit a private advisory](https://github.com/henrygd/beszel/security/advisories/new).

+If it's low severity (use best judgement) you may open an issue instead of an advisory.

 ## Network requirements

-This is a complete list of ports and remote hosts that Beszel needs to communicate with, based on the default configuration.
+This is a list of ports and remote hosts that Beszel communicates with, based on the default configuration.
 Using OAuth or S3 backups will require connections to other hosts.

 ### Agent